 This table displays the basic eligibility rules for tax credits and benefits available to you if you have a dependent qualifying child.
-We compare the rules for a dependent qualifying child to the rules for the:
+We provide the rules for the following child related tax benefits:

 - Earned Income Tax Credit (EITC)